Notice of Pre-AIA or AIA Status

 The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA .

-In the response to this Office action, the Examiner respectfully requests that support be shown for language added to any original claims on amendment and any new claims.
+In response to this Office action, the Examiner respectfully requests that support be shown for language added to any original claims on amendment and any new claims.
 That is, indicate support for newly added claim language by specifically pointing to page(s) and line numbers in the specification and/or drawing figure(s).
 This will assist the Examiner in prosecuting this application.

 Examiner cites particular columns and line numbers in the references as applied to the claims below for the convenience of the applicant.
 Although the specified citations are representative of the teachings in the art and are applied to the specific limitations within the individual claim, other passages and figures may apply as well.
 It is respectfully requested that, in preparing responses, the applicant fully consider the references in entirety as potentially teaching all or part of the claimed invention, as well as the context of the passage as taught by the prior art or disclosed by the examiner.

-Claim Rejections - 35 USC § 102
+Claim Rejections - 35 USC § 103

 In the event the determination of the status of the application as subject to AIA 35 U.S.C.
 102 and 103 (or as subject to pre-AIA 35 U.S.C.
 102 and 103) is incorrect, any correction of the statutory basis (i.e., changing from AIA to pre-AIA ) for the rejection will not be considered a new ground of rejection if the prior art relied upon, and the rationale supporting the rejection, would be the same under either status.

-The following is a quotation of the appropriate paragraphs of 35 U.S.C.
-102 that form the basis for the rejections under this section made in this Office action:
+The following is a quotation of 35 U.S.C.
+103 which forms the basis for all obviousness rejections set forth in this Office action:

-Claims 1-10 are rejected under 35 U.S.C.
-102(a)(2) as being anticipated by US 20200042491 (LICHT et al).
+Claims 1-10 and 19-20 are rejected under 35 U.S.C.
+103 as being obvious over US 20200042491 (LICHT et al) in view of US 20240005750 A1 (SCHOCH et al).

-The applied reference has a common assignee with the instant application.
-Based upon the earlier effectively filed date of the reference, it constitutes prior art under 35 U.S.C.
-102(a)(2).
 This rejection under 35 U.S.C.
-102(a)(2) might be overcome by: (1) a showing under 37 CFR 1.130(a) that the subject matter disclosed in the reference was obtained directly or indirectly from the inventor or a joint inventor of this application and is thus not prior art in accordance with 35 U.S.C.
-102(b)(2)(A); (2) a showing under 37 CFR 1.130(b) of a prior public disclosure under 35 U.S.C.
-102(b)(2)(B) if the same invention is not being claimed; or (3) a statement pursuant to 35 U.S.C.
-102(b)(2)(C) establishing that, not later than the effective filing date of the claimed invention, the subject matter disclosed in the reference and the claimed invention were either owned by the same person or subject to an obligation of assignment to the same person or subject to a joint research agreement.
+103 might be overcome by: (1) a showing under 37 CFR 1.130(a) that the subject matter disclosed in the reference was obtained directly or indirectly from the inventor or a joint inventor of this application and is thus not prior art in accordance with 35 U.S.C.102(b)(2)(A); (2) a showing under 37 CFR 1.130(b) of a prior public disclosure under 35 U.S.C.
+102(b)(2)(B); or (3) a statement pursuant to 35 U.S.C.
+102(b)(2)(C) establishing that, not later than the effective filing date of the claimed invention, the subject matter disclosed and the claimed invention were either owned by the same person or subject to an obligation of assignment to the same person or subject to a joint research agreement.
+See generally MPEP § 717.02.

 With respect to claim 1, LICHT teaches a method, comprising: receiving transaction information for a transaction, an item image for an item of the transaction, and a candidate item identifier for the item (item/consumer tracker interfaced to cameras/scanners for receiving item images for a transaction and a transaction manager for receiving item details/identifier by scanning the item from images taking of the transaction at the transaction terminal) [Par.
 0015]; selecting a head machine learning model (MLM) from a plurality of head MLMs based at least on the transaction information; obtaining an item classification data from a root MLM based on the item image (machine-learning item detector grouping/classifying the item images as batches collected for a number of the checkout transactions) [Par.
 0031]; obtaining a predicted item identifier for the item from the head MLM based on the candidate item identifier, the item classification data, and localized metadata for the head MLM (the item identifier training a machine-learning algorithm on the item image to recognize the item from subsequent images taken of the item based on the item identifier, the expected output being the item identifier identifying features, factors, weights taking the item image as input and produces the item identifier as output) [Par.
 0031]; and receiving an actual item identifier for the item and updating the actual item identifier and the item classification data in the localized metadata of the head MLM (the images for each item and its actual identification (item description) provided by the item/consumer tracker to the machine-learning item detector at the end of each transaction or during each transaction with the machine-learning item detector maintaining the item images and item descriptions) [Par.
 0022-0025].